Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Linked or Embedded Image Methods

-The Picture Size Mode has three options Clip (default) displays the picture in actual size wherever you position it by setting one of the Picture Alignment property Values (Top Left, Top Right, Bottom Right, Bottom Left, Center, and Form Center).
-The Center option will position the image vertically and horizontally centered on the Form and the Form Center option will position the image vertically centered on the left side.
+The Picture Size Mode property provides three options.
+The default option, Clip, displays the picture at its actual size, positioned according to the Picture Alignment setting—Top Left, Top Right, Bottom Right, Bottom Left, Center, or Form Center.
+The Center option places the image both vertically and horizontally centered on the Form, while Form Center aligns it vertically centered along the left edge.

 The Stretch/Zoom/Tile Picture Methods

-The Stretch Picture Size Mode option will stretch the image to fit the dimension of the Form and result in distortion of the image if it is a picture of something.
+The Stretch Picture Size Mode option will stretch the image to fit the dimensions of the Form, resulting in distortion of the image if it is a picture of something.

 The One Pixel Width Image

-We can modify our earlier .bmp file to a one-pixel width image and Tile it across the Form that will give a good quality gradient picture effect and the image size also will be small.
+We can modify our earlier .bmp file to a one-pixel-width image and Tile it across the Form, which will give a good quality gradient picture effect, and the image size will also be small.

-1. Open the earlier saved .bmp image in MS Paint Program.
+1. Open the earlier saved .bmp image in the MS Paint Program.

-3. Change the Width value to 1 and let the Height value remain without change.
+3. Change the Width value to 1, and no change in the Height value.

 5. Save the image with a different name.